abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

 The entries of the valid probability vector should add upto 1.
-To make the $|\phi_a\rangle$ probability vector we need to normalise it.
+To make the $|\phi_a\rangle$ a valid probability vector we need to normalise it.
 To do that we sum over all the probability values of the each entry of the vector $|\phi_a\rangle$ and divide the vector by that sum. the follwoing equation computes that sum.

 $$
 \begin{equation} \tag{9}